mono/website/docs/advanced/embedding/index.md

 Under Linux, libmono is statically linked by default.
 If you p/invoke a library that it turn is linked against libmono, you'll end up with 2 runtime instances.

-Even if you link libmono dynamically (there is a \`configure' switch for this), you must take care to initialize the runtime only once.
+Even if you link libmono dynamically (there is a 'configure' switch for this), you must take care to initialize the runtime only once.
 This means that you can't call `mono_jit_init/cleanup` from the SO.

 Samples
 =======